Learning Stance Embeddings from Signed Social Graphs: Introduction

+The intent of this work is to establish the value of leveraging topics in stance representations.
 Recent research in text-based stance detection has proven the benefits of capturing implicit relationships between topics, especially in cases where there are many topics at stake, and most with little training data~\cite{allaway2020zero, liu2021enhancing, allaway2021adversarial}.
 One shortcoming of traditional signed graph analysis is that it reduces the interaction between any two individuals to a binary value of agreement ($+$) or disagreement ($-$).
 Interactions in communities may be much more complex and change depending on underlying context.
 In the U.S. senate, two senators may agree on bills related to climate change, but differ on taxation policy bills.
 In a sports community, two French football fans may support rival clubs, but will generally both support the national team at the World Cup.
 Most communities will have several different aspects, or \textit{topics}, of discourse that have rich structure and dynamics within a community.
 For instance, in the French football fan example, it is very likely for someone to support the national team if we have observed support for a local club.
 This example and others highlight the value of modeling community stance across a range of topics~\cite{monti2021learning}.

-In this work, we use \textit{signed topic graphs} to represent (dis)agreement across topics of discourse with a community.
-Each edge represents a binary agreement value ($\{+, -\}$) with respect to a single topic $t$; the inventory of topics is assumed to be fixed and finite, but varies across applications.